 The battery went flat on 7 September and I brought the phone back with me on my next visit home.
 I remember plugging it in to recharge, but I’ve no idea what happened to it after that and dad made no mention of it.
 The police found it at the house during their search, but they also discovered a number of empty phone boxes.

-I think the main point to take away from all this is that we can’t treat dad’s case like a conventional missing person’s enquiry, which is where the police went wrong.
-We can’t expect to follow the normal evidential trails, nor can we assume that all enquiries are exhausted simply by examining dad’s activities qua ‘Samuel Alexander’.
-There are many more variables to play with here, so it’s important not to jump to conclusions prematurely.
+One of the mistakes made by police during their investigation was to treat dad’s case like any other missing person’s inquiry, without taking account of all his other aliases.
+This meant that a lot of potential leads were missed early on.
+There are so many more variables to play with here that it’s important not to jump to conclusions prematurely.
 I’m confident that the evidence is out there, we just need to find it.
 Getting our hands on a court order will be an important first step in the road ahead.

 We’d really hoped to find the kind of paper trail many of you have suggested following.
-In practice, however, this has proved to be extremely difficult to uncover thus far because of my father’s clandestine behaviour – as explained in earlier posts.
+In practice, however, this has proved to be extremely difficult to uncover thus far because of my father’s secretive behaviour – as explained in earlier posts.
 He was quite meticulous in covering his tracks when he didn’t want people to know what he was doing or where he had been travelling.
 All his diaries over the years contain mysteriously blank periods where nothing is recorded at all, sandwiched in between periods where he seems to record everything.
+For example, the following dates are completely empty in his 2009 diary:

 It was quite apparent that the house was empty when I visited in the New Year, and there was quite a lot of unopened mail – including unpaid utility bills and insurance renewal reminders – which I settled myself.